 'Long Mountain' on Big Island

 Mauna Loa, or 'Long Mountain' in Hawaiian, is located on the island of Hawaii.
 It rises 13,680 ft.
 (4,170 m) above sea level.
-Since 1832, Mauna Loa has erupted 39 times; it's last eruption was in 1984.
+Since 1843, Mauna Loa has erupted 34 times; its last eruption, before the news breaking 2022 eruption, was in 1984.
 Mauna Loa is a REALLY tall and big mountain.

 At 60 miles long and 30 miles wide, it makes up half of the entire island.
 When one considers that the flanks of Mauna Loa sit on sea floor that is about 16,400 ft (5,000 M) deep, the "height" of this volcano relative to neighboring land (the sea floor) is more like 30,080 ft (9,170 m)!
 Mauna Loa is the largest active volcano in the world.
 In fact, using this last measure of its height, it is one of the tallest mountains in the world (although many mountains, such as Mt.
 Everest in the Himalaya mountain range, sit higher relative to sea level).
 All large land masses (such as mountains) also push down upon the Earth's crust due to their enormous weight.
 So, directly beneath Mauna Loa, the sea floor on which it sits is depressed by an additional 26,000 ft (8000 m).
 Thus, if one wanted to say how thick (at it's center) is the lava pile that makes up Mauna Loa, one would need to add its above sea level height, its sea floor to sea level height, and the thickness of its depression in the Pacific sea floor.
 These total 56,080 ft (17,170 m).